Gmail only: Upload encryption keys for client-side encryption

 The email should be the CN.
 No other DN fields are needed.

-Next, you must retrieve the leaf/client CSR generated above signed by either of the following methods:
+Next, you must retrieve the leaf/client CSR you generated, signed by either of the following methods:

 - A CA root certificate trusted by Google: For a list of root certificates, go to CA certificates trusted by Gmail for S/MIME.